Dhruminthkk/Mini-Projects-in-C/README.md

 Pin Authentication System to authenticate the pin.

-Tic Tac Toe game developed in C programming language for console screen.It is just a basic game to develop the skills.
+Tic Tac Toe game developed in C programming language for console screen.It is just a basic game to develop the skills.This game can be played by two players